nicstange/gen-tpm2-cmd-interface-rs/README.md

   `IMPLEMENTATION_PCR`, if needed.
 Furthermore, certain limits like `MAX_DIGEST_SIZE` are getting computed in accordance to the set of hashes enabled in the Cargo feature configuration.
 - Flexible input buffer management.
-Unmarshalled structures' byte array members all reference lean slices of the input buffer initially, alongside some information provided by the environment on whether the memory contents are stable or susceptible to modify-after-validate attacks.
-Primitives for stabilizing the buffers into owned copies are provided and can be invoked selectively on an as-needed basis.
+Unmarshalled structures' byte array members all reference lean slices of the input buffer initially.
+Primitives for transforming the buffers into owned copies are provided and can be invoked selectively on an as-needed basis.

 ## Compilation
 A plain